Should the Youth Pastor Denounce Trump?

 2. The future hope of the Christian is illegitimate.

 One of Scripture’s great promises is that on the last day we will worship Jesus with people from all tribes, nations, and tongues.
 The great Christian victory is a multi-cultural and diverse celebration (Revelation 5).
 One of the first implications of the gospel is that we are to become an ethnically diverse church (Ephesians 2:11-22) and that we are to be ministers of that reconciliation (2 Corinthians 5:11-22).
 One of the Universal Church’s first edicts was to provide a way for Jews and Gentiles to share meals together (Acts 15:1-29).
 The new earth will be multi-cultural, and it will be beautiful.
 Trump has no intention of working towards a world that looks like what God has planned.
 In many ways, he serves to undermine it.
 The big buzzwords are “globalism” and “nationalism” – and those are distractions.
 The Christian future is neither a secular globalized utopia, nor is it a culturally-neutral “nationalism.”
 It’s a Church, unified in its core beliefs and diverse in its skin-color and its linguistic and cultural expression.

 Since we have no voting record, all we have are Trump’s words, language, and rhetoric.
 And his words do not speak grace, his language does not communicate gospel-imperatives, and his rhetoric tells us that the heavenly Kingdom planned for our nation has no part in his agenda.
 Yet, it’s exactly to people like Trump for whom grace is intended.
-He is an image bearer of God too, and deserves all the dignity that comes with that description.
+He, like us, is an image bearer of God, and deserves all the dignity that comes with that description.
 Should the youth pastor denounce Trump?
-Yes.
-Gospel-truth is at stake.
-But should the youth pastor only denounce Trump?
+We should denounce his actions; gospel-truth is at stake.
+But should it stop there?
 By no means!
-We should passionately extend the same grace offered to us by praying for him far more frequently than we call him on his faults.
+We must passionately extend the same grace offered to us by fervently praying for him, far more frequently than we call him on his faults.